-■ Decide on an IGP: OSPF or IS-IS ☺
+Decide on an IGP: OSPF or IS-IS

-- See the ISIS vs OSPF presentation - Assign loopback interfaces and /32 address to each router which will run the IGP - Loopback is used for OSPF and BGP router id anchor - Used for IBGP and route origination - Deploy IGP (e.g. OSPF) - IGP can be deployed with NO IMPACT on the existing static routing - e.g. OSPF distance might be 110; static distance is 1 - Smallest distance wins
+- See the IS-IS vs OSPF presentation - Assign loopback interfaces and /32 address to each router which will run the IGP - Loopback is used for OSPF and BGP router id anchor, and often is the basis of the IS-IS NET - Used for IBGP and route origination - □ Deploy IGP (e.g. IS-IS) - IGP can be deployed with NO IMPACT on the existing static routing - e.g. IS-IS distance might be 115; static distance is 1 - Lowest distance wins